Why Long-Term Freight Rates Are Declining

 In January 2015, the IMF projected global growth to be 3.5 percent, marginally lower than in 2014.
-In October, this was reduced with 0.4 points.
+In October, this was reduced by 0.4 points.
 With such mediocre and uneven growth numbers, it is no secret that the ocean freight industry has faced and will face even more macroeconomic threats.

 Low growth has caused a dangerous mixture of vessel overcapacity (1.6M TEU added this year) and an ongoing price war.

-Throughout the year, the shipping lines have tried to boost freight rates, implementing GRIs, but without luck.
+Throughout the year, the shipping lines have tried to boost ocean freight rates, implementing GRIs, but without luck.
 The competition is intense and the fight for market share has led to the lowest rates ever.